wpgenius/Astra-Child-Theme/README.md

 # Astra Child Theme

 Create Astra theme related child theme.
 This child theme is based on object oriented.
-In this child them we created usefull files to develop a new website from scratch.
+In this child theme we created usefull files to develop a new website from scratch.

 ### Basic Folder structure